ladybug-tools/spider/sandbox/pollination-converter/README.md

 _Pollination Converter Viewer_

 First pass at creating a script that converts Radiance RAD files to Pollination JSON files
+* Handles 3 and 4 vertices faces only / no apertures / no colors

 ## Wish list